What you will need: (Download these instructions here)

 A typical bar top involves cutting and adhering the copper to your surface, as well as spraying a seal coat of lacquer followed by a self-leveled flood coat of epoxy (1/8 inch).
 Both the lacquer and epoxy can be purchased in our Tools & Supplies section.

 Our 36 gauge copper sheets can be cut with scissors or a utility knife.

 We ship our 36 gauge copper sheets rolled onto tube and packaged extremely well.

+Step 3.
 Adhere the copper to your surface using standard contact cement (apply to both copper and wood for bonding).
 This creates an instant bond.
 For applications that require some flexibility in moving the copper around after adhering, you can use Titebond II Wood Glue.
 This requires a longer dry time and pressure to be applied to the entire surface (placing books on top) for 24 hours in order to achieve a good bond.
-We only recommend the wood glue when using lacquer and epoxy finish.
+We only recommend the wood glue when using lacquer and epoxy finish on the 36 gauge copper (do not use on heavy 24 gauge copper).
 Both glues can be purchased at any home improvement center.
 Your contact cement brand may say on the can, "DO NOT USE ON COPPER"; however, we have been using this for nearly 20 years without a problem, so just disregard that as it only applies to copper plumbing.

+Step 6.
 Spray a base coat of COPPERLAC lacquer to create a seal on the color copper.
 Our lacquer is specifically made for color copper surface.
 The lacquer allows the epoxy to adhere to it much better and produces an amazing finish that is truly something to behold.
-Wait 24 hours before moving on to step 6.
+Wait 24 hours before moving on to step 7.

 That's it.
 Now you have a truly unique copper bar top that your friends will be talking about for a long time!